Today is Kings Day in France. It celebrates the visit of the three Wise Kings to Jesus.

 Many thanks to Monique of Mama Lisa’s World en français for the photo and the interesting commentary.

 This article was posted on Friday, January 6th, 2006 at 1:30 pm and is filed under Canada, Countries & Cultures, Desserts, Epiphany, France, Galettes des Rois or Kings Cake, Holidays Around the World, La fête des rois or Kings Day, Royaume, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to ““La fête des rois” or Kings Day in France”